bithollow/bitburger/sdimages/rpi3/nolfs/README.md

-this directory is for temporary use, only one version of sd card image will be deployed here
+this directory is for temporary use, each version of sd card image will be deployed here

 to join the parts, example:
     $ cat rpi.img.xz.* > rpi.img.xz